Martchus/cpp-utilities/README.md

 ```

 Note that:
-* not all those dependencies are required by all my projects and some are just optional.
+* Not all those dependencies are required by all my projects and some are just optional.
     * The second example to just build `c++utilities` and `tagparser` already shows a stripped-down list
       of dependencies.
     * Especially `mingw-w64-x86_64-go` is only required when building Syncthing Tray with built-in